What is SEO?

 So when we talk about search engines in this guide, we mostly mean Google.
 Other search engines work on similar principles and as long as your website is optimized for Google, you should be all set up for others too.

-Find out more about the most popular search engines and their history.
+Tip: Find out more about the most popular search engines in our SEOpedia article on this topic.

 The process in which search engines work consists of these main steps: